bparanj/crystal/electronics/experiments/queue/pulldown-circuit.md

 - Preventing floating inputs that could cause unpredictable behavior

 A typical pull-down resistor value is around 10kΩ.
 This value is large enough to limit current waste but small enough to effectively pull the line to ground.

-Would you like me to explain more about the specific applications or show you how to implement one in a circuit?

 Here’s a simple experiment to demonstrate the concept of a pull-down resistor using an LED, a pushbutton, and a power supply.